Torres1982/WiproRegistrationApp/README.md

    or it only keeps the ones that it supports?
 ANSWERED

 #### B) Second review/feedback (26th April 2019):
 1. Remove hard-coded dimensions in xml file and replace them with the usage of *dimens.xml* resource file.
+UPDATED
 2. Remove fixed measurements from layout heights and widths.
-Use *match_parent*, *wrap_content*, etc.
+Use *match_parent*, *wrap_content*, etc. UPDATED

 Theory Questions:
 1. Why do we need *dimens.xml* resource file?
 ANSWERED